fleschutz/PowerShell/Docs/enter-chat.md

 ## enter-chat.ps1 - Enters a chat using a common network shared file

-This script enters a chat using a common network shared file.
+This PowerShell script enters a chat using a common network shared file.

 ## Parameters
 ```powershell